 Why do people think gymnastics is not a real sport?

 Judging is one of the biggest sources of controversy when it comes to the legitimacy of gymnastics as a sport.
-Critics argue that the results of competitions are solely based on the opinions of judges.
-However, this is not unique to gymnastics as other sports such as figure skating, fencing, and diving also rely on judges.
+Critics argue that the results of competitions are solely based on judges’ opinions.

 These other judging-based sports also feature in the Olympic games.